Peripheral T-cell lymphoma

 - Extranodal NK (natural killer)/T-cell lymphoma, nasal type – Extranodal.
 Previously referred to as angiocentric lymphoma and is more common in Asia and South America.
 Frequently occurs in the nose and nasal passages as the name suggests, but can also involve other organs.
 Has an aggressive course and can cause the serious condition- haemophagocytic syndrome.

 - Angioimmunoblastic T-cell lymphoma – Nodal.
 One of the most common subtypes of peripheral T-cell lymphoma, accounting for approximately 20% of all T-cell lymphomas.
 Common symptoms include generalised lymphadenopathy (swollen/enlarged lymph nodes), fever, weight loss and skin rash.

 - Peripheral T-cell lymphoma, not otherwise specified – Nodal and/or Extranodal.
 Most common subtype of PTCL representing a diverse group of diseases for which evidence is lacking a clearer definition.
 Extranodal sites which may be involved include the liver, bone marrow, intestinal tract and the skin.

 How does Peripheral T-cell lymphoma affect the body?

-Peripheral T-cell lymphoma usually affects people aged over 60 years, but can occur anytime in adulthood.
+Peripheral T-cell lymphoma usually affects people over 60, but it can occur anytime in adulthood.
 It is slightly more common in men than it is in women.

 Whilst the exact cause of peripheral T-cell lymphoma is unknown, it can be associated with the exposure to Epstein-Barr virus (EBV) or to the human T-cell leukaemia virus-1 (HTLV-1).
 The Epstein-Barr virus is also called human herpes virus 4 (HHV-4), and is one of the most common viruses in humans.
 Infection with EBV occurs by the oral transfer of saliva.